 - 2. All existing and proposed buildings, additions, or other structures with their dimensions; - 3.
 All setback dimensions (front, sides, rear) and building heights; - 4.
 Computed lot and building areas with percentages of lot occupancy; - 5.
 The location and number of parking spaces and traffic lanes; - 6.
-Any required loading, unloading, and trash storage areas. - B. The Board of Adjustment may, on an appeal, grant a Variance from the provisions of this Ordinance only if the applicant persuades the Board that the request meets the standards for a Variance as set forth in RSA 674:33,I(b), and as detailed in the most recent Variance decisions of the New Hampshire Supreme Court.
+Any required loading, unloading, and trash storage areas. - B. The Board of Adjustment may, on an appeal, grant a Variance from the provisions of this Ordinance only if the applicant persuades the Board that the request meets the standards for a Variance as set forth in RSA 674:33, and as detailed in the most recent Variance decisions of the New Hampshire Supreme Court.
 (Amended 2007)

-Rehearing: The Select Board, any party subject to an order or a decision of the Board of Adjustment, and any party directly affected by such an order or decision, may apply for a rehearing.
+Rehearing: The Select Board, any party subject to an order or a decision of the Board of Adjustment, or an abutter as defined by RSA 672:3 directly affected by such an order or decision, may apply for a rehearing.
 The application for a rehearing shall be treated according to RSA 677.
+(Amended 2025 per HB1359)